 Mike Galvin – Senior consultant at Focused Leadership Solutions

-Ideally, you will create a classroom culture in which students behave because they want to make good choices, rather than to earn classroom rewards or to avoid negative consequences.
+Ideally, you will create a classroom culture in which students behave because they want to make good choices, rather than to earn rewards or to avoid negative consequences.
 But, you can’t expect intrinsic motivation to happen overnight.
+You will need a thoughtful set of classroom management strategies.

 Just as you spend time practicing procedures over and over again, you also have to spend time positively reinforcing good behavior and negatively reinforcing bad behavior until students internalize the message.
 As Galvin says, we have to take the time to “teach them how to do it.”